lorenzo-stoakes/kernel-scripts/README.md

 ### Running

-* `runLinux` - Runs the kernel development environment with virtio networking.
+* `kerndev-run` - Runs the kernel development environment with virtio networking.
 * `kerndev-debug` - Connects `gdb` to a running dev env.
 Debugging config options are enabled by `kerndev-build`.